Unleash/unleash/website/docs/reference/unleash-context.md

 title: Unleash Context
 ---

-The **Unleash Context** contains information relating to the current feature toggle request.
-Unleash uses this context to evaluate [activation strategies](activation-strategies.md) and [strategy constraints](../reference/strategy-constraints.md) and to calculate [toggle stickiness](../reference/stickiness.md).
+The **Unleash Context** contains information relating to the current feature flag request.
+Unleash uses this context to evaluate [activation strategies](activation-strategies.md) and [strategy constraints](../reference/strategy-constraints.md) and to calculate [flag stickiness](../reference/stickiness.md).
 The Unleash Context is an important feature of all the [Unleash client SDKs](../reference/sdks/index.md).

 ## Structure